 Popular city centre pub that attracts a mixed clientele.
 It is deceptively large, with a ground floor bar that serves a raised seating area, two separate rooms, together with an upstairs drinking area and balcony.
 Four handpumps dispense a variety of real ales.
 The fifth usually dispenses cider.
 There are also four craft keg fonts.

 (024) 7671 4940

 Large two roomed pub on a residential street.
 Up to four real ales or ciders are available.
 Sports are shown on large screens.
 Large car park at rear which is rare for area.
 Also has patio area at rear which is dominated by the very large chestnut tree from which pub takes its name.

 The Pavillion Allard Way

 moc.tcennoctb@cssdoowespoc(024) 7663 5452

 Community sports and social club that sells real ale in its bar that is open to non-members

 (024) 7526 7380

 Pub reopened in September 2019 following a period of closure.
-Now owned by Charles Wells under their 'Pints, Pots and Pizzas' branding, the pubs serves four real ales from the Charlie Wells brewery brands.
+Now owned by Charles Wells under their 'Pints, Pots and Pizzas' branding, the pubs serves three real ales including those from the Brewpoint range.
 A welcome return following mixed fortunes in recent years.

 - Coundon Hotel